 Happy — and safe — driving in 2024.

 Photos courtesy Carfax, carcrashes.com and Car and Driver

-This article was first posted on ecoxplorer in 2009 and published annually, updated for 2023.
+This article was first posted on ecoxplorer in 2009 and is updated and re-published annually, updated for 2024.

 ecoXplorer Evelyn Kanter is a journalist with 20+ years of experience as a newspaper and magazine writer, radio & TV news producer & reporter, and guidebook and smartphone app author – all focusing on travel, automotive, the environment and your rights as a consumer.

 I’m a longtime automotive safety journalist, and currently serve as President of the International Motor Press Assn.
 (IMPA)